 FHA Loan Eligibility

 Because FHA is a HUD program, borrowers often believe income is the main eligibility factor lenders rely on to approve an FHA loan.
 However, while most applicants are low- and middle-income, anyone can apply for an FHA-insured mortgage.
 While there are no income limits, there are limits to the amount an applicant can borrow.
 Other eligibility factors are similar to those used to approve conventional mortgages.
-For instance, borrowers must have a good credit history, and a detailed review of the borrower's finances will be performed to verify ability to repay the loan as based on the debt-to-income ratio analysis.
+For instance, borrowers must have a good credit history, and a detailed review of the borrower's finances will be performed to verify their ability to repay the loan as based on the debt-to-income ratio analysis.
 Borrowers must also have sufficient funds to pay the down payment as well as several monthly mortgage payments and other housing costs.
 Borrowers who have no savings or live paycheck to paycheck are not good candidates for an FHA loan.
 Lenders require borrowers to be able to allocate approximately 30% of their gross monthly income to housing costs that include mortgage payments, mortgage insurance, and property taxes.

 Benefits of FHA Loans